 Sure, your divorce might be right around the corner, but it's not here yet.
 Enjoy the holidays as much as you can and save the worrying for another day.
 As you immerse yourself in the spirit of the season, it becomes much easier keep the future from tarnishing the present.

 At our firm, we know that the holidays can be tough.
 We're here to offer compassionate legal counsel for whatever you're facing and can make your upcoming divorce as smooth as possible.
-Don't hesitate to contact our Riverside County divorce attorney to schedule your free case evaluation!
+Don't hesitate to contact us to schedule your free case evaluation!